itxsvv/kxradar/README.md

 3. Install the app by running `adb install app-release.apk`.

 ## Usage
-Set frequency and duration of the sound and tap 'Save'\
+Set the frequency and duration of the sound, and tap ‘Save.’\
 ![Screenshot](kxradar_screen.png)